Calanques National Park

-Calanques National Park (French: Parc national des Calanques; Parc Nacional dels Calanques) is a French national park located on the Mediterranean coast in Bouches-du-Rhône, Southern France.
+Calanques National Park (French: Parc national des Calanques; Parc Nacional dels Calanques) is a French national park located on the Mediterranean coast in Bouches-du-Rhône, Southern France, slightly west of the French Riviera.

 Established in 2012, it extends over 520 km2, of which 85 km2 is land, while the remaining is marine area.
 It includes parts of the Massif des Calanques stretching between Marseille's southern arrondissements, Cassis and La Ciotat.
 Some of the park's best known features include the calanques of Sormiou, Morgiou, Port-Miou, Sugiton, En-Vau, as well as the Cosquer Cave.

 History

 In 1923, the Comité de défense des Calanques was established with the aim of preventing industrial development at En-Vau.
 In 1999, the groupement d'intérêt public (GIP) des Calanques was founded to prepare the creation of a national park.
 Eleven years later, the GIP presented its first draft for a national park; the third draft was approved in 2011.
 On 18 April 2012, Prime Minister François Fillon signed the decree establishing Calanques National Park.